wiktorwiktor12/ConsoleLogonHook/README.md

 ```

 5. Take ownership of the file `Windows.UI.Logon.dll` and rename it to something elsem as an example `Windows.UI.Logon.bak.dll`, so it will fallback to the console login instead.

-> [!NOTE]
-> **THIS IS STILL EARLY INTO DEVELOPMENT AND MAY BE BUGGY**
-> You may encounter issues using a microsoft account, this will work perfectly on local accounts
-> I would reccommend disabling the lock screen and ctrl alt delete logon keybinds as they're not fully implemented yet
->